 People are more likely to use the word ‘chits’ when referring to the chit sheet.
-When the chits have been pushed out they will usually be called tokens, markers, tiles or whatever their component type is.
+When the chits have been pushed out they will usually be called tokens, markers, tiles, or whatever their component type is.

-Chits are hugely versatile and are used for all kinds of things – a person’s units, power ups, resources – anything really.
+Chits are hugely versatile and are used for all kinds of things – a person’s units, power-ups, resources – anything really.

 Usually made of cardboard, coins represent currency in games.
 They tend to have different numbers on them representing the value.
-In a new game coins are often on a chit sheet and need to be pushed out.
+In a new game, coins are often on a chit sheet and need to be pushed out.
 The coins in the picture are from Small World (check it out on Amazon).

 Some people upgrade the cardboard coins to plastic chips or metal coins to create the feeling of real money in their game.
-There are some games which have official upgrades where players can buy the exact coins for their specific game in metal.
+There are some games that have official upgrades where players can buy the exact coins for their specific game in metal.

 Publishers don’t usually ship the base edition of board games with metal coins because they would make the game too expensive.
 See my post, Why Board Games Are Expensive (But Totally Worth It!) for more info.

 Counters are small, usually round board game pieces (although they can be any shape).
-They are made of cardboard, plastic or wood.
+They are made of cardboard, plastic, or wood.